hanabi/hanabi.github.io/Reference.md

 * *Tempo Clues* are defined as clues that "get" no new cards.
 Their purpose is to get 1 or more cards played that already had a clue on them.
 * Note that *Tempo Clues* do **not** meet *Minimum Clue Value Principle*, so we do not generally perform them.
 However, in the following special circumstances, *Tempo Clues* have enough value to justify giving them:
-  1. When the tempo clue gets 2 or more clued (or unclued) cards played
+  1. When it gets 2 or more clued cards to play
-  2. When the card is "out of order" (meaning that it is impossible for a *Prompt* to get the card played)
+  2. When the clued card is "out of order" (meaning that it is impossible for a *Prompt* to get the card played)
-  3. When the card was *Chop Moved* and it is now playable
+  3. When the clued card was *Chop Moved* and it is now playable
-  4. When the clue giver has a fully clued hand
+  4. When playing the clued card would "unlock" someone's hand (see the section on *Locked Hands* later on)
-  5. When the clue giver is in a situation that requires them to stall (e.g. the player is locked, etc.)
+  5. When the clue giver is in a situation that requires them to stall (e.g. the player is *Locked*, etc.)
 * When a *Tempo Clue* touches multiple cards, the focus is on the leftmost card.
   * The exception is if one of the cards was previously *Chop Moved*.
 In that case, the focus is on the leftmost *Chop Moved* card.
 * If a *Tempo Clue* touches multiple cards, it typically means that all the touched cards are playable.
 See the *Double Tempo Clue* section below.